samclane/promptflow/docs/nodes.md

 ### OpenImageFile

 Open an image file.
-Double-click the node to edit the file path.

 ### JSONImageFile

 Parse a filename and a data key from `state.result` and open the image.
-Double-click the node to edit the filename key.

 ### CaptionNode